kartikayasijaa/talk-trove/README.md

 - Context API: I also learned about the Context API as part of this project.
 I gained an understanding of how to use it in React to manage global state and share data between components without the need for prop drilling
 - UI with Chakra UI: I learned to build a user-friendly UI design using Chakra UI.

-## Read Contributing.md to follow open-source guidelines
+## First Read [Contributing.md](https://github.com/kartikayasijaa/talk-trove/blob/main/Contributing.md) to follow open-source guidelines

 ## Project initialization locally:-